Engaging Students in Learning Mathematics Grant (6-8)

 " The MET grant allowed me the opportunity to create new lessons and focus on Math in the Real World."

 Principles to Actions Ensuring Mathematical Success for All (NCTM 2014) suggests the "sufficient time is needed to engage students in tasks that promote problem solving and reasoning to make sense of new mathematical ideas; engage students in meaningful mathematical discussions; and build fluency with procedures on a foundation of conceptual understanding" (p.
 73) .

-The applicant must be a current (on or before October 12, 2018) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 12, 2018) NCTM Pre-K-8 school membership and currently teach mathematics in grades 6-8 at least 50 percent of the school day.
-Project activities are to be completed between June 1, 2019, and May 31, 2020.
+The applicant must be a current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school with a current (on or before October 12, 2019) NCTM Pre-K-8 school membership and currently teach mathematics in grades 6-8 at least 50 percent of the school day.
+Project activities are to be completed between June 1, 2020, and May 31, 2021.
 Past recipients of this grant are not eligible to reapply.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.

 Note: This grant is awarded to an individual teacher.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to the grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.

 View the scoring rubric.
 This rubric is used by reviewers to rate proposals and determine which proposals will be selected for funding.Proposal Requirements

 ❏ Must include NCTM member number or, for PreK-8, school's membership number.

 II.Proposal (Three pages maximum)Plan

 ❏ Focus on mathematics content and its connectivity to other fields or the world around us.